 In Turrialba we include the thrilling pursuit of combined canyoning and zip lining, which can be adapted to suit everyone's ages and appetite for adventure.
 We also include a white water rafting excursion, which can be more or less lively, depending on the ages of your children - this is the best part of the country for rafting in any case.

 San Gerardo is a good chance to draw breath and enjoy a more relaxed couple of days after all the initial activity, though for the adventure seekers, there are options including horse riding, and of course the obligatory zip wire route.
-Finishing on the Pacific coast, there is no need to structure most of your time - though we do include a kayak trip along the coastline.
+Finishing on the Osa Peninsula, there is no need to structure most of your time - though we do include a kayak trip through the mangroves.
 Otherwise there is beach relaxation, horse riding along the sand and boat trips out to enjoy the marine wildlife.

 Over the course of this trip you stay in a series of very comfortable lodges and small hotels.
 In Costa Rica particularly, we choose our accommodation very carefully since we want you to both be comfortable, and get a sense of the country hosting you.

 The weather in Costa Rica is defined by the dry season (December - April), and the 'green' season (May - November).
 However, this is not particularly helpful given the sheer range of micro-climates in the country.
 It's pretty much always wet and cool in the cloudforest for instance, and it's pretty much always hot on the south Pacific, which has roughly opposing rainy patterns to the Caribbean side.